CERC-Genomic-Medicine/glimpse_pipeline/README.md

 ## 4. Execution
 1. Modify `nextflow.config` configuration file:
 * `params.reference_vcfs` -- path to VCF/BCF files with phased reference panel genotypes.
 Each VCF/BCF file must have the corresponding tbi/csi index.
+The genotypes must be split by chromosome and contain prefixes: `chr1`, `chr2`, ..., `chr22`, `chrX_nonpar`, `chrX_par1`, `chrX_par2`.
-* `params.reference_sites_vcfs` -- path to sites-only VCF/BCF files of the reference panel.
-Each VCF/BCF file must have the corresponding tbi/csi index.
+* `params.reference_sites_vcfs` -- path to sites-only VCF files of the reference panel.
+Each VCF file must have the corresponding tbi/csi index.
+The sites must be split by chromosome in the same way as the genotypes.
 * `params.study_bams` -- path to BAM/CRAM files.
 One BAM/CRAM file per study participant.
 Each BAM/CRAM file must have the corresponding bai/crai index.
+* `params.study_sample_ploidy` -- path to the text file listing sample ploidy in chromosome X. No header; space-delimited; one sample per line; two columns - sample name and number of chrX copies (1 or 2).
+You can estimate the ploidy of chromosome X from chromosome X sequencing depth.
 * `params.referenceDir` -- path to the folder with the reference genome *.fa file.
 * `params.referenceGenome` -- name of the reference genome *.fa file (e.g. hs37d5.fa).
 * `params.gatkContainer` -- path to the GATK singularity image file (.sif).